pavankumarNagaraju/fastapi-secure-user-m11/README.md

 postgresql://postgres:postgres@localhost:5433/secure_user_db
 ```

-so no extra env vars are required for local dev.
+so no extra env vars are required for local development.

 ### 5. Run the FastAPI app